-Army and NEPA regulations require the development and consideration of the Proposed Action and appropriate alternatives.
-The Alternative Analysis Process evaluates alternative means of meeting the purpose and need for the Proposed Action.
-Fort Benning developed the screening criteria to be measured against the alternatives in an effort to narrow down alternatives for further analysis.
-Any alternatives that failed to meet the following criteria were eliminated from further analysis.
-Alternatives to construct a new NOSC are required to:
+Army and NEPA regulations require the development and consideration of the Proposed Action and appropriate Alternatives.
+The Alternative Analysis Process evaluates possible means of meeting the purpose and need for the Proposed Action.
+Fort Benning developed the screening criteria in an effort to narrow down the field of potential Alternatives for further analysis.
+Potential Alternatives that failed to meet the following criteria were eliminated from further analysis.
+The proposed Action Alternatives to construct a new NOSC are required to:

-- Be within Fort Benning's Installation's boundary and in close proximity to essential services and facilities to prevent hindering their mission through excessive personnel commuting distances; - Be available for development (little to no ground prep or demolition required); - Have the capability for compliance with AT/FP requirements of UFC 4-010-01. - Accommodate at a minimum a 21,000 square foot building and provide 36,000 square feet of paved parking along with additional AT/FP setbacks and potential utility right-of-ways and environmental control structures; - Not significantly affect environmental resources; - Not require excessive costs for potential renovation or construction and operations and maintenance.
+- Be within Fort Benning's boundary and in close proximity to essential services and facilities to prevent hindering their mission through excessive personnel commuting distances; - Be available for development (little to no ground preparation or demolition required); - Have the capability for compliance with AT/FP requirements of UFC 4-010-01. - Accommodate at a minimum a 21,000 square foot building and 36,000 square feet of paved parking along with additional AT/FP setbacks and potential utility right-of-ways and environmental control structures; - Not significantly affect environmental resources; - Not require excessive costs for potential renovation or construction and operations and maintenance.